selfmd/docs/docs/deep-dive/protocol.md

 Group IDs are hashed before transmission so that non-members cannot learn which groups exist.
 Each side compares received hashes against their own group membership.
 The intersection represents shared groups, and for each shared group, `SenderKeyDistribution` messages are exchanged if the peer does not already have the sender's latest chain key.

-## Group Protocol
+## Group protocol

-Group messaging uses the **Sender Keys** protocol: each group member maintains their own symmetric chain key that they distribute to other members.
-This allows one symmetric encryption per message (efficient for groups) while preserving per-sender ratcheting.
+Group messaging uses the Sender Keys protocol: each group member maintains their own symmetric chain key that they distribute to other members.
+One symmetric encryption per message regardless of group size, with per-sender ratcheting.

-### Protocol Flow
+### Protocol flow

 ```
   Alice (admin)         Bob (new member)        Carol (existing member)